-The County Court heard that between 2013 and 2016, parents made cash payments of more than \$1,000,000 for childcare services, but just \$56,107 cash was deposited into the association's bank account.
+The County Court heard that between 2013 and 2016, parents made cash payments of more than \$1,000,000 for childcare services, but only \$56,107 cash was deposited into the association's bank account.

-The County Court of Victoria found that Trajkov had used hundreds of thousands of dollars from to pay for his private expenses, including alcohol, fashion items and jewellery.
+The County Court of Victoria found that Trajkov had used hundreds of thousands of dollars paid to the association to pay for his own private expenses, including alcohol, fashion items and jewellery.